xXleowXx/gitlab-charts/doc/advanced/multiple-databases/index.md

 - Locate the toolbox pod: `kubectl get pods -lrelease=RELEASE_NAME,app=toolbox`
 - Access the database console using the command `kubectl exec <Toolbox pod name> -it -c toolbox -- gitlab-rails dbconsole`, by providing the database password.
 Feel free to replace this a suitable `psql` command from any host that has a direct access to the database server.
-- Make sure you you have enough disk space, plan for the downtime and create the new `gitlabhq_production_ci` database using SQL commands outlined [here](../../../ee/administration/postgresql/multiple_databases.md#preparation).
+- Make sure you have enough disk space, plan for the downtime and create the new `gitlabhq_production_ci` database using SQL commands outlined [here](../../../ee/administration/postgresql/multiple_databases.md#preparation).
 Please note that `sudo gitlab-psql` can be omitted because you already accessed the database console.
 - Exit the database console using the command `\q`